Fintan-contents/programmers-self-checklist/en/README.md

     ＜ 	Examples of customization＞

-    　　Example 1 : Customizing points that differ from the coding protocol defined for the project
+    　　Example 1 : Customizing points that differ from the coding conventions defined for the project

     　　Example 2 : Omitting points that can be checked with the static checking tool used for the project instead

     　　Example 3 : Customizing the points that are dependent on Nablarch when a different framework is used

-    　　Example 4 : If the developers are skilled in Java and development standards and coding protocol have been shared but many of the developers do not have much experience with using Nablarch, We used only the points that are dependent on Nablarch.
+    　　Example 4 : If the developers are skilled in Java and development standards and coding conventions have been shared but many of the developers do not have much experience with using Nablarch, We used only the points that are dependent on Nablarch.

 - Define how to use the checklist, taking into account the skills and experience of the developer and the development process, and share and use it in the project.
 Be aware that if excessive checking work is assigned to developers when deciding on how to use the checklist, the checks will be treated like a formality.